 • Nearest Major Airport: Boston Logan International Airport

 Santa Fe in October is the perfect fall getaway due to its incredible autumn temperatures.
-The weather is not too hot and not too cold, making it the most ideal for hiking, walking around and exploring the art and food scene, and it is phenomenal for drinking your way through the Margarita Trail.
+The weather is not too hot and not too cold, making it ideal for hiking, walking around, and exploring the art and food scene, and it is phenomenal for drinking your way through the Margarita Trail.
 You can also catch the vibrant aspen trees if you visit in early October.

 Additionally, the city holds the Santa Fe International Film Festival each October, making it the perfect place for film lovers.
 For those interested in Santa Fe’s art scene, make your way to Meow Wolf for a unique immersive art experience unlike anything you have experienced before!
-Once you are looking to grab a bite to eat head to one of Santa Fe’s most renowned restaurants, The Shed, for unbelievable New Mexican cuisine and fantastic margaritas.
+Once you are looking to grab a bite to eat, head to one of Santa Fe’s most renowned restaurants, The Shed Restaurant, for unbelievable New Mexican cuisine and fantastic margaritas.

 Santa Fe is the ultimate place for a memorable fall getaway in the United States due to its delightful weather, unique experiences and festivals, as well as its tasty restaurants!